 How much does it cost?

-Although the costs of IVF treatment in India varies from clinic to clinic and doctor to doctor, they range to up to INR 1.5 to 2 lakh, including the cost of egg freezing.
+Although the costs of IVF treatment in India varies from clinic to clinic and doctor to doctor, starts from USD 3600, including the cost of egg freezing.
 As this cost can be highly unaffordable for some couples, most of the clinics offer the benefit of monthly installments with nil or minimal interest.

 Is it safe?